bkshaw/IITG_AI-ML/README.md

-This repository has the implementation of various Machine Learning Algorithms with proper theory.
+This repository has the implementation of various Machine Learning Algorithms with proper visualisation.
+The presentation gives a detailed description of the Algorithms.